The Shannons of Broadway

 The Shannons of Broadway is a 1929 American comedy film directed by Emmett J. Flynn and starring James Gleason, Lucile Gleason and Mary Philbin.
 It was based on James Gleason's 1927 play of the same title, which was later remade as Goodbye Broadway.

+Preservation

+The film is considered lost.
+However, according to IMDb, a trailer for the film is held in the UCLA Film & Television Archive.